20joshuaz/tcp-over-udp/README.md

 ```

 ## Project Files
+- `src`
+  - `tcpclient.c` contains client logic
-- `tcpclient.c` and `tcpserver.c` contain code for the client and server
+  - `tcpserver.c` contains server logic
+  - `libhelpers`
-- `libhelpers/helpers.h` contains validators for input checking
+    - `helpers.h` contains helper functions for input checking and time operations
+  - `libtcp`
-- `libtcp/tcp.h` defines a TCP segment and functions for operating on it
+    - `tcp.h` defines a TCP segment and functions for operating on it
-- `libtcp/window.h` defines a window of TCP segments and functions for operating on it
+    - `window.h` defines a window of TCP segments and functions for operating on it
 - `DESIGN.md` describes the project's design
 - `output.txt` shows a sample client-server interaction
   - Note that the client and server are capable of more types of logging than what is shown